ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

         <div class="featureBox">
             <div class="featureText">
                 <h3>Face Detector and Redactor</h3>
-                <div>This flow engine process Face Recognition against a specified library and then runs a redaction process against any entities detected that were provided in the engine's custom fields.</div>
+                <div class="description-text">This flow engine process Face Recognition against a specified library and then runs a redaction process against any entities detected that were provided in the engine's custom fields.</div>
             </div>
             <a class="link" href="/#/automate-studio/flow-bounties/flow-bounty-details/face-detector-redactor"> DETAILS</a>
         </div>